 They’ll also ask you to strip the beds and return the top bunk into the folded position.

 Chiang Mai Railway Station is located just outside of the Old Town so you’ll need to get a taxi or tuk-tuk to your hotel.
-There will be plenty of tug-tuks and taxis waiting for you as you arrive and you can negotiate a ride for about 250-300 Baht.
+There will be plenty of tuk-tuks and taxis waiting for you as you arrive and you can negotiate a ride for about 250-300 Baht.
+For the lowdown on the best hotels and hostels to stay in Chiang Mai click here!

 What time is the overnight train from Chiang Mai to Bangkok?